anitaposch/anita-grav/user/pages/04.blog/articles-missing/2022-09-09-billions-notes.md

 ---
-title: Baby, I'm a Billionaire
+title: Traditional currencies are worthless without authorities
 taxonomy:
     tags: [Blog, Learn Bitcoin, On the Ground, Bitcoin in Africa]
 routes: